artofimagination/stereo-calibration-and-vSLAM/README.md

       - _P1, P2_ - used in filtering the disparity map before returning to reject small blocks.
 May reduce noise.

 ### Point cloud visualization
 It is a simple visualizer tool, that requires the depth map as an input and will generate a 3D point cloud representation.
-Check the original [example](https://gist.github.com/markjay4k/da2f55e28514be7160a7c5fbf95bd243).
+Check the [original scatterplot example](https://gist.github.com/markjay4k/da2f55e28514be7160a7c5fbf95bd243).<br>
+There is also a [minimum example](https://github.com/artofimagination/stereo-calibration-and-vSLAM/blob/master/componentExamples/main_pointCloudVisualizer.py) if you are only interested in this widget and not the whole app.
+It is pyqt compatible.<br>
 Note: it uses pyqtgraph scatterplot.
 It is not a very fast way to represent, but good for initial development.
  * **Parameters**
       - _fov_ - sets the field of view
       - _samplingRatio_ - allows the user to change how many points to show.
 For example selecting 10, will show every 10th point only.
 Improves performance.
 For me > 200 settings was reasonable fast.